Two-Body Dynamics#

 Specific Angular Momentum#

-and specific angular momentum is obtained by dividing a body’s relative angular moemntum from its mass.
-In case of \(m_2\), the specific angular momentum is givent by
+and specific angular momentum is obtained by dividing a body’s relative angular momentum from its mass.
+In case of

 From the two-body dynamics equation (30), we can rewrite the RHS of (41) as: